KietzmannLab/BLT-VS/README.md

   ```bash
   python example.py
   ```
   This should download an image of a baby turtle and classify it at the final timestep of the loaded BLT.
-You can change 'dataset' from 'imagenet' to 'ecoset' to switch between the models.
+You can change 'dataset' from 'imagenet' [expected output: 'terrapin'] to 'ecoset' [expected output: 'turtle'] to switch between the models.

 ---